-- Parent/guardian or student submits a complaint either verbal or in writing to the Principal, Assistant Principal, Counselor, Teacher, Activities Advisor, or any other staff member. - The Principal or Direct Supervisor is responsible for investigating and documenting the process. - The school site principal or designee will investigate all bullying reports in accordance with existing district practice and Board Policy 5145.4. - The school site principal or designee shall complete the investigation within a reasonable period of time.
-Normally, such an investigation should be completed in one week's time from the date the bullying report is submitted to the site administrator. - The Principal or Direct Supervisor makes a finding and recommendation to resolve the complaint. - A copy of the written findings must be kept at the site and a copy must be sent to the Title IX Officer (Director, Student Services/Alternative Education) within 10 days of resolution.
+- a) Parent/guardian or student submits a complaint either verbal or in writing to the Principal, Assistant Principal, Counselor, Teacher, Activities Advisor, or any other staff member. - b) The Principal or designated Title IX Administrator is responsible for investigating and documenting the process. - c) The school site principal or designee will investigate all bullying reports in accordance with existing district practice and Board Policy 5145.4. - d) The Principal or designated Title IX Administrator makes a finding and recommendation to resolve the complaint. - e) A copy of the written findings must be kept at the site and a copy must be sent to the Title IX Officer (Director, Student Services/Alternative Education) within 10 days of resolution.
 A copy of the bullying complaints finding should be submitted to the Bullying Prevention Specialist.